oroinc/documentation/frontend/storefront/how-to/how-to-replace-the-logo.rst

 4. Rebuild the assets:

-   Clear the cache to reload Yaml configuration files:
+   Clear the cache to reload the Yaml configuration files:

    .. code-block:: bash